rust-lang/book/second-edition/nostarch/chapter10.md

 }
 ```

-Listing 10-12: Implementing the `Summarizable` trait on the `NewsArticle` and
+Listing 10-13: Implementing the `Summarizable` trait on the `NewsArticle` and
 `Tweet` types

-Implementing a trait on a type is similar to implementing methods that aren’t
+Implementing a trait on a type is similar to implementing regular methods.
+The
-related to a trait.
-The difference is after `impl`, we put the trait name that
+difference is that after `impl`, we put the trait name that we want to
-we want to implement, then say `for` and the name of the type that we want to
+implement, then use the `for` keyword, then specify the name of the type we
-implement the trait for.
-Within the `impl` block, we put the method signatures
+want to implement the trait for.
+Within the `impl` block, we put the method
-that the trait definition has defined, but instead of putting a semicolon after
+signatures that the trait definition has defined, but instead of adding a
-each signature, we put curly braces and fill in the method body with the
+semicolon after each signature, we put curly brackets and fill in the method
-specific behavior that we want the methods of the trait to have for the
+body with the specific behavior that we want the methods of the trait to have
-particular type.
+for the particular type.

-Once we’ve implemented the trait, we can call the methods on instances of
+After implementing the trait, we can call the methods on instances of
-`NewsArticle` and `Tweet` in the same manner that we call methods that aren’t
+`NewsArticle` and `Tweet` in the same manner that we call regular methods, like
-part of a trait:
+this:

 ```
 let tweet = Tweet {